-For blogs on Boutique or Full Service plans, the blog’s administrative area contains detailed statistics for each email notification (also known as a campaign) sent to blog subscribers.
+For blogs on Blog Plus or Premiere plans, the blog’s administrative area contains detailed statistics for each email notification (also known as a campaign) sent to blog subscribers.
 For information on basic email campaign statistics available to all blogs, please refer to this article.

 Open and click rates

 The average rate of opens for the given notification represented as a percentage.

 List Average (Open Rate)

 The average rate of opens for any given notification sent to the blog subscribers.

 Industry Average (Open Rate)